 Meet EPA researcher Dawn King

-Research microbiologist Dawn King works in EPA’s National Exposure Research Laboratory where she identifies and assesses the health risk of microbial pathogens in water.
+Research microbiologist Dawn King works in EPA’s Center for Environmental Solutions and Emergency Response where she identifies and assesses the health risk of microbial pathogens in water.
 When she is not in the lab, Dawn enjoys spending time on her farm and taking care of her animals – especially her cows!

 Tell us about your background.